Stuck Song Syndrome

 I began to sing - quietly, in secret, unsure if my voice was worth being heard.

-The school talent shows became milestones in that journey.
 For the first time, my friends and I formed a group and auditioned for a song together.
 We were thrilled to be selected.

 In the weeks before the show, we would meet at each other’s houses to practise.